CHENFENG1020/scaffold_hopping_whales/README.md

 Example files are located in the data folder.

 Notes:
-  ·Use plain text file for SMILES string input and settings ·Refer to the settings file for configuration details
+  * Use plain text file for SMILES string input and settings
+  * Refer to the settings file for configuration details

 ## How to cite
 If you use this code or parts thereof, please cite the following papers: